harrewarre/harrewarre.github.io/docs/blog/posts/sf-multiple-listeners.md

 ---
 date: 2018-03-31
+description: Enable multiple listeners on a Service Fabric service and seperate the entrypoint of the service from the actual implementation.
 slug: sf-multiple-listeners
-summary: Enable multiple listeners on a Service Fabric service and seperate the entrypoint of the service from the actual implementation.
 tags:
 - Azure
 - Service Fabric